jwiygul/Android-Mobile-Biofeedback/README.md

 ============================
 Aside from writing a simple sketch to write to the appropriate output pin on the Arduino, there's no software for the EMG capture device.
-However, the Android application requires both the usb-serial-for-android library (which works with CDC/ACM virtual serial port on Arduino) as well as Graphview, an Android-based library that lets the application draw real time graphs of the EMG signal.
+However, the Android application requires both the usb-serial-for-android library (https://github.com/mik3y/usb-serial-for-android)(which works with
+CDC/ACM virtual serial port on Arduino) as well as Graphview(http://android-graphview.org/), an Android-based library that lets the application draw real time graphs of the EMG signal.

 This ultimately results in a skin resolution of 10 microvolts, but this can be increased simply by increasing your processor bit count